Sayannil/My-Website/README.md

 ### Interests and Work

 1. Intern in a startup called [Grouple](https://grouple.in/) and I really like my job as a Market Research Analyst.
-2. Somehow got a Branch Change from Civil Engineering to Chemical Engineering (which was a surprise).
+2. Somehow secured a Branch Change from Civil Engineering to Chemical Engineering (which was a surprise).
 I deeply admire both the branches and I hate _Branchism_.
 3. Pursuing a Minor Degree from the department of Industrial Engineering and Operations Research.
 I chose this branch because it aligns my core knowledge to non core expertise.
 4. Love debating and interacting with new people online as well as offline.
 5. I am also the Public Relations and Marketing Coordinator of [Mood Indigo](https://www.moodi.org/) and the Events Coordiantor at [Techfest](https://www.techfest.org/).